 Changing your eating habits is not easy, but it is achievable.
 Before you make any changes it is best to know what your current eating habits are.
 You can do this by keeping a food diary of everything you eat over a few days so that you know what changes need to be made.
-To get started you can use this food diary sheet.

 Getting a balanced diet

 There is a huge range of different foods available to us and it is important to have food from all of the main food groups.
 For information on a balanced diet use the NHS Eatwell guide.

 Five a day fruit and vegetables

 Check the serving size on prepared foods as each packet can be for one or more servings.
 Some foods are labelled with nutritional information to help you make decisions.
 Use this guide on how to read food labels.

 If you have a long term health condition you should check with your medical team or a registered dietitian to find out which portion size is right for you.
 For example if you have high blood pressure you may be advised to look for foods low in salt or watch your cholesterol.